 Yes, they sure can.
 “Vegans can build muscle just like anyone else, with a surplus of calories, protein, and putting stress on muscles,” says Taylor Wolfram, M.S., R.D.N., L.D.N., and private practice dietitian based in Chicago.

-Mascha Davis, M.P.H., R.D.N., private practice registered dietitian nutritionist, founder of NomadistaNutrition.com, and author of the upcoming book Eat Your Vitamins agrees: “Vegans can definitely build muscle because muscles are mainly built as a result of working out and increasing the weights you are lifting,” she says.
+Mascha Davis, M.P.H., R.D.N., private practice registered dietitian nutritionist, founder of NomadistaNutrition.com, and author of Eat Your Vitamins agrees: “Vegans can definitely build muscle because muscles are mainly built as a result of working out and increasing the weights you are lifting,” she says.
 “Protein is important, too, but it’s possible to get the protein you need on a vegan diet — if the diet is planned carefully.”